 Nowadays, I want to become a journalist, a writer, and travel the world by working remotely – and this is me doing the work whilst juggling university and a part-time job.
 My selling point isn’t about being an expert, but one or two steps ahead, as enthusiastic and willing to learn as you’re!

 My goal is to be the companion that many young creatives don’t have at the start of their journey, just like I didn’t have, and share with you the method that helped me get where I am today.
 Everyone that I met in the sessions that I organized this year has taught me something that accelerated the growth of this side-project.
 I cannot tell you enough how peer support makes all the difference – I literally had nothing online a year ago, and now I’m here!
-So imagine what you can have achieved by 2021!

 Is this for me?